 I had suspected some form of subterfuge, or hoax, from the apparent absence or inaccessibility of Tersites, from my inquiries amongst those of the green caste, and from the igniting of the vast pyre after dark.

 Perhaps he had been in fear of his life.

 Doubtless he would now be safe, for a time.

 I then turned away.

 The bones were tarsk bones.

+[Back to Table of Contents]

-Chapter Thirty-Seven THE SHIP IS TO SAIL
+Chapter Thirty-Seven